Table of Contents

 2. Cost of Living in Different Cities

-Munich: €1,200 – €1,500 (one of the most expensive cities)
+- Munich: The cost of living ranges between €1,200 – €1,500 (which is one of the most expensive cities)

-Berlin: €1,000 – €1,300
+- Berlin: The cost of living ranges between €1,000 – €1,300

-Stuttgart: €1,000 – €1,200
+- Stuttgart: The cost of living ranges between €1,000 – €1,200

-Aachen: €900 – €1,100
+- Aachen: The cost of living ranges between €900 – €1,100

-Dresden or Leipzig: €800 – €1,000 (more affordable options)
+- Dresden or Leipzig: The cost of living ranges between €800 – €1,000 (which is more affordable options)

 3. Scholarships and Funding Options for International Students

-Some popular funding options include:
+Some famous funding options include:

 Speak German Fluently – Your Future Starts Here!